bruce-hill/tomo/docs/lists.md

 ---

 ### `heapify`
-Converts an array into a heap.
+Converts an list into a heap.

 ```tomo
 func heapify(arr:@List(T), by: func(x,y:&T->Int32) = T.compare -> Void)
 ```

-- `arr`: The mutable reference to the array to be heapified.
+- `arr`: The mutable reference to the list to be heapified.
 - `by`: The comparison function used to determine order.
 If not specified, the default comparison function for the item type will be used.